 The Warriors also took Vanderbilt center Festus Ezeli with the 30th and final pick of the first round, then grabbed Michigan State forward Draymond Green 35th and Ognjen Kuzmic of Bosnia 52nd overall.

-Only Barnes is expected to provide an immediate boost.
+But Barnes is expected to give a more immediate boost.

 The 6-foot-8 sophomore, still only 20 years old, led the Tar Heels with 17.1 points per game and also grabbed 5.2 rebounds.
 Considered the top overall recruit when he left his high school in Ames, Iowa, Barnes has been signing autographs since the ninth grade.